CarrieForle/kps-display/src/doc/format_help.md

 - `\'` literal `'`
 - `\"` literal `"`

-Note while there exist more escape characters, they are not supported unless explicitly stated.
+Other other escape characters are not supported.

 ## Troubleshooting

-**Config file encoding must be either UTF-16 or ANSI.
-If you use Unicode characters make sure your have the right encoding.**

-When the program couldn't recognize the pattern such as attempting to use non-exist type for placeholders, or use unsupported escape characters, it will not give out errors but rather use them literally.

 > Padding doesn't work

 In order for padding to work. *Width* must be provided so the program know how much should it pad.

-If you use custom padding flag i.e., `=` flag, be sure you provided custom padding in the config.
+If you use custom padding flag i.e., `=` flag, be sure you provided custom padding in the profile.